commercetools/sphere-node-product-csv-sync/README.md

 > In general we recommend to import images without the protocol like `//example.com/image.png`

+#### SEO Attributes

+The current implementation allows the set the SEO attributes only if all three SEO attributes are present.
+- metaTitle
+- metaDescriptions
+- metaKeywords

 ## Product State

 This sub command allows you to publish/unpublish or delete as set of (or all) products with a single call.